Breaking News: Kentucky Medical Marijuana Scams (2025-2026):

 “DM us today!
 Get your official Kentucky cannabis certification for just $199!”

-2. They ask a few basic medical questions
+- Ask a few basic medical questions

-4. They send you a polished PDF “certificate”
+- Send you a polished PDF “certificate”

-These certifications are not valid, recognized, and not issued by Kentucky physicians.
+These certifications are not valid, not recognized, and not issued by Kentucky physicians.
 According to patient advocates and regulatory groups, many of these operations use fake addresses, nonexistent clinics, and phone numbers that don’t connect to any licensed provider.

 Worst of all, they often claim their “ID” will let you buy cannabis across state lines.